 MICHAEL M. HENSLEY: BIOGRAPHY

-Born on August 6th, 1962 into an environment steeped in the arts Michael’s formal introduction into art began in his late teens.
-After graduating from high school in Taos, New Mexico, Michael spent the following summer in Woodstock, New York studying with Vladimir Bachinsky.
-It was Vladimir’s inspiration and enthusiasm for art which sparked a deep passion in Michael toward the great masters of the past and too the importance of great draftsmanship.
+Born into an environment steeped in the arts, Michael’s formal introduction into art began in his late teens.
+Shortly after graduating from Taos High School in Taos, New Mexico, Michael left to Woodstock, New York where he studied with Vladimir Bachinsky at the Woodstock School of Art.
+It was Vladimir’s inspiration and enthusiasm for art that sparked a deep passion in Michael toward the great masters of the past and too the importance of great draftsmanship.

-Passionately interested in the human figure, Michael was constantly drawing from life, when unable to draw from live models he spent all his free time studying canons of proportion and human anatomy.
+Passionately interested in the human figure, Michael was constantly drawing from life, when unable to draw from live models he spent all his free time studying canons of proportion and artistic human anatomy.
 These masterful drawings done in his late teens show all the struggle and determination of a young artisan learning to master his craft.
-The comprehensive collection of Michael’s youthful figure studies is considered by many to be a masterpiece in its own right.
+The comprehensive collection of his youthful figure studies and highly detailed anatomical drawings are considered by many to be a masterpiece in their own right.

-Meanwhile continuing his studies, Michael began exhibiting his work with the Park Slope Art Association, Salmagundi Club, and the Brooklyn Museum of Fine Art.
+Meanwhile continuing his studies, Michael had work included in exhibitions at the Park Slope Art Association, Salmagundi Club, and the Brooklyn Museum of Fine Art.
 After studying for only one year, Michael was told by his instructor Gustav Rehberger that he had learned his lessons well and continuing with a formal art education would only hamper his individuality and growth as an artist and that it was time for him to follow his own path.

-It was at about this time that Michael and his young family returned home to help with the care of his mother Carolyn B. Hensley.
-Michael’s mother, a diabetic for many years had become increasingly ill.
-While raising his son Havean, Michael’s interest in philosophy and classical literature began to make its way on to the canvas.
+It was at this time that Michael and his young family returned home to help with the care of his mother who had suffered from Type 1 Diabetes for many years.
+Upon his return to Taos, NM Michael’s interest in philosophy and classical literature began to make its way on to the canvas.

 Working on mural size canvases Michael began his pictorial Tour de Force the “Ascent” and “Descent”.
 Using his knowledge of anatomy, Michael set out to fill these masterpieces with human figures in every conceivable position.
 The finished paintings were a culmination of several years work.

-During this time Michael had also begun two other large emotionally charged paintings, one a crucifixion entitled “Sangre de Cristo”, which was painted as a tribute to his ailing mother and a very personal painting entitled “Prometheus Bound”.
+Michael had also begun two other large emotionally charged paintings, one a crucifixion entitled “Sangre de Cristo," which was painted as a tribute to his ailing mother and a very personal painting entitled “Prometheus Bound”.

 Michael, now widely acknowledged as a master draftsman of the human form began to merge the art of the past with the contemporary.
 Shortly after his mothers passing, Michael painted one of his most personal and moving paintings to date.
 The painting entitled an “Allegory of Time” was executed as a tribute to her memory.